DNSCrypt/encrypted-dns-server/README.md

 # Encrypted DNS Server

-An easy to install, zero maintenance proxy to run an encrypted DNS server.
+An easy to install, high-performance, zero maintenance proxy to run an encrypted DNS server.

 Written in Rust.